DrJieTao/ba545-docs/competition2/readme.md

 1.	__Business Understanding__: frame your analytical questions: can you have side analytical problems from this project?
 What is the unit of analysis (customers?)?
 What is the population of interest (do you need some other information)?
 2.	__Data Understanding__: Exploratory Data Analysis (EDA) is very important – you can reuse a lot of your code from competition #1 – also, Kaggle has a large number of EDA kernels.
 Also, you should consider how to split your data (fixed training/testing split, or cross-validation).
 Additionally, you should consider whether you need additional data in this analysis.
-3.	__Data Preparation__: again, you can use a ton of the code from competition #1 here – several things to highlight here, including encoding, feature engineering.
+3.	__Data Preparation__: again, you can use a ton of the code from competition #1 here – several things to highlight here, including _encoding, feature engineering_, and _feature selection_.
-4.	__Modeling__: use as many models as possible is recommended – so that you can look for the best model.
+4.	__Modeling__: use __as many models as possible__ is recommended – so that you can look for the best model.
 5.	__Evaluation/Optimization__: if you want to win, optimization is a must-have.
 Strategies such as GridSearch, Stacking/Ensemble, and other techniques are worth consideration.